 - 6.8 If investigations reveal that candidates had prior knowledge of the content of an examination or assessment, the awarding body must establish whether information could have been divulged to candidates at other centres or to other unauthorised persons. - 6.9 Sometimes it is necessary for the awarding body to interview a candidate during an investigation.
-If the candidate is a minor or a vulnerable adult, and if the interview is to be conducted face to face, the awarding bodies undertake to do this only in the presence of the head of centre, or other senior member of staff, or the candidate's parent/carer or with the permission of the head of centre or parent/carer. - 6.10 Interviews may also be conducted over the telephone. - 6.11 When it is necessary for a member of the awarding body staff to conduct an interview with a staff member, the member of staff being interviewed may be accompanied by a friend or advisor (who may be a representative of a teacher association or other association). - 6.12 If the individual being interviewed wishes to be accompanied by a legal advisor, the other parties must be informed beforehand to give them the opportunity to be similarly supported. - The head of centre will be required to make available an appropriate venue for such interviews. - 6.13 The individual being interviewed may also be requested to provide a written statement.
+If the candidate is a minor or a vulnerable adult, and if the interview is to be conducted face to face, the awarding bodies undertake to do this only in the presence of an appropriate adult such as the candidate's parent/carer, the head of centre, or other senior member of staff, or the candidate's parent/carer or with the permission of the head of centre or parent/carer. - 6.10 Interviews may also be conducted over the telephone. - 6.11 When it is necessary for a member of the awarding body staff to conduct an interview with a staff member, the member of staff being interviewed may be accompanied by a friend or advisor (who may be a representative of a teacher association or other association). - 6.12 If the individual being interviewed wishes to be accompanied by a legal advisor, the other parties must be informed beforehand to give them the opportunity to be similarly supported.

+The head of centre will be required to make available an appropriate venue for such interviews.